 He was quick to respond, polite, and helped me solve what I needed help with (functions).

 Discussing expectations, goals, and discussing what they hope to get out of tutoring.
-After that, we'll create an action plan to achieve those goals with a clear timeline established.
+After that, I create an action plan to achieve those goals with a clear timeline established.

 Algebra Tutors Algebra 1 Help Tutors Algebra 2 Tutors Applied Mathematics Tutors Arithmetic Tutors Basic Math Tutors College Algebra Help Tutors Linear Algebra Tutors Math Tutors Microsoft Access Training Microsoft Excel Training Microsoft Office Training Microsoft Powerpoint Training Microsoft Project Training Microsoft Publisher Training Microsoft Windows Training Microsoft Word Training College Essays Help Tutors Creative Writing Tutors English Tutors